cmang/durdraw/readme.md

     ./start-durdraw
 ```

-To demo out the example animations:
+To look at some included example animations:

 ```
     ./start-durdraw -p examples/*.dur